Sunshine Skyway Bridge: Original bridge

-The original two-lane bridge opened to traffic on September 6, 1954.
+The two-lane bridge opened to traffic on September 6, 1954.
 At the time of the bridge's opening it was among the longest bridges on Earth and it was the longest continuous bridge in the United States.
 Notable participants in opening ceremonies that day were: US senator and former governor Spessard Holland, former governors Charley E. Johns and Fuller Warren along with James Melton and General James Van Fleet.
 Delegations from ten Florida counties participated that day.
 On the day the original bridge opened, it was toll free from 11 a.m. to 11 p.m.
-A reported 15,086 cars crossed the bridge starting at 11:40 a.m. when opening ceremonies ended and 11 p.m. when the toll-free time ended.
+A reported 15,086 cars crossed the bridge on its first day.

 The bridge's central span was 22,373 ft long with a 864 ft opening for a ship channel.
-It consisted of 32 concrete piers set every 135 ft with the exception of the ship channel and the bridge went upwards at a 5% grade.
-Two lanes were used for it with no passing allowed.
-The original maximum speed limit was 45 mph and the minimum was 35 mph.
+It consisted of 32 concrete piers set every 135 ft, except at the ship channel, and the bridge rose at a 5% grade.
+The original maximum speed limit was 45 mph, and the minimum was 35 mph.
 The lack of illumination made the bridge dark at night.
 The bridge was not easily accessible, however, and drivers often had to take detours to reach it.
 U.S. Route 19's final segment, which ended at the Sunshine Skyway Bridge, opened on July 19, 1955.

 Second span

+The original spans of the Sunshine Skyway Bridge, between 1971 and 1980.